 Techniques for increasing freelancer productivity

-Tools are fantastic, but there are also simple things you can do to enhance the productivity of your freelancer (and yourself).
+Tools are fantastic, but there are also simple things you can do to enhance the productivity of your freelancers (and yourself).

-Freelancers are people too, meaning that they have vacations, children, dinner, burnouts…all the usual life admin that makes certain times, days, or weeks less manageable than others.
+Freelancers are people too; they have vacations, children, dinner, burnouts…all the usual life admin that makes certain times, days, or weeks less manageable than others.

 2) Provide complete briefs

 This cannot be stressed enough.
-The more details you provide when briefing your freelancers, the less time they spend coming back with questions or correcting work.
+The more details you provide when briefing your freelancers, the less time they spend coming back with questions or needing work corrected.

-Turn your briefs into an efficiency hack by clearly outlining the project, including relevant information, adding useful links you’ve come across, and sharing any ideas you already have.
+Drive efficiency in your briefs by clearly outlining the project, including relevant information, adding useful links you’ve come across, and sharing any ideas you already have.
 Don’t create more work just for the sake of it.

-Setting deadlines sets your expectations and allows your freelancers to allocate and schedule work when they’re most productive.
+Setting deadlines establishes expectations and allows your freelancers to allocate and schedule work when they’re most productive.

-Be open about soft and hard deadlines and be realistic about what your freelancer can achieve by when.
-For example, setting a very short deadline probably means your freelancer must work late into the evening or weekend, when they might be naturally less productive.
+Be open about soft and hard deadlines, and be realistic about what your freelancer can achieve by when.
+For example, setting a very short deadline probably means your freelancer must work late into the evening or weekend, when they’re naturally less productive.
 Sometimes, short deadlines are unavoidable, but often they’re out of desire rather than need.